+There has been no material change to the Association's investment strategy during the year.
 The investment strategy is a long-term one reflecting the long-tail nature of many of the liabilities and the nature of mutuality.
 Its objectives are twofold:

 - To hold a portfolio of government bonds and cash which matches, in terms of average duration and currency, the claims liabilities of the Association.
 This is known as the 'matching portfolio'.
-The matching portfolio includes a 'cash buffer' which is sufficient to ensure appropriate liquidity; and - To invest the assets in excess of the matching portfolio and the cash buffer, in accordance with the 'prudent person principle', in such a way as to achieve the maximum return for a level of risk consistent with the Association's investment risk appetite.
+The matching portfolio includes a 'cash buffer' sufficient to ensure appropriate liquidity; and - To invest the assets in excess of the matching portfolio, in accordance with the 'prudent person principle', in such a way as to achieve the maximum return for a level of risk consistent with the association's investment risk appetite.
 This is known as the 'growth portfolio'.

-The portfolio had the following composition at 20 February 2018:
+The portfolio had the following composition at 20 February 2019:

-Asset Class Proportion (%)
+Asset class Proportion %

 Matching portfolio

-Government bonds and cash 49.0
+Government bonds and cash 48%

-Growth Portfolio
+Growth portfolio

-Absolute return bond funds 24.0
+Absolute return bond funds 24%

-Equities 16.0
+Equities 16%

-Diversified growth fund 11.0
+Diversified growth fund 12%

-100.0
+100%